-Note that the term duplicate(prefix(L) : tail(L)) has an infinite set of most general variants for the case of returning the variant term true, i.e., the family of substitutions {L:NList \mapsto N:Nat : ...: N:Nat}.
-This is due to the associative unification call (N:Nat:L:NList) =?
-(L:NList: N:Nat) invoked internally by the variant generation process (see Section 13.4.6 for a similar associative unification problem with an infinite set of most general unifiers).
+Note that the term duplicate(prefix(L): tail(L)) has an infinite set of most general variants for the case of returning the variant term true, i.e., the family of substitutions $\{L:NList \rightarrow N:Nat : \dots : N:Nat\}$ .
+This is due to the associative unification call (N:Nat:L:NList) = (L:NList:N:Nat) invoked internally by the variant generation process (see Section 13.4.6 for a similar associative unification problem with an infinite set of most general unifiers).